Cyberattack forces major US health care network to divert ambulances from hospitals - KESQ

 “We are actively supporting our ministries as they continue to provide safe, patient care with established downtime protocols and procedures, in which our workforce is well trained,” Ascension said in its statement Thursday evening.

 It was not clear how many Ascension hospitals were sending ambulances to other locations because of the cyberattack.
-An Ascension spokesperson did not immediately respond to a request for comment on the matter.
+Ascension spokesperson Gene Ford did not respond to calls and emails seeking comment.

 It’s only the latest major hacking incident that has hobbled a big US health care network and sent US officials scrambling to offer support.